 Key Takeaway

-An immediate annuity is a financial product that allows individuals to convert a lump-sum payment into a guaranteed stream of income, often starting within a month to one year of purchase.
+is a financial product that allows individuals to convert a lump-sum payment into a guaranteed stream of income, often starting within a month to one year of purchase.
 It is ideal for those near or at retirement who need a steady income.
 Payment intervals vary and can be customized to meet specific needs, with options ranging from monthly to annually.

 What Is an Immediate Annuity?